Where do you start, when you want to draw a cartoon character?

 But I'm going astray.

-The Puss in Boots is very realistically done, has all the cat ingredients, and has human clothes (Da!).
+The Puss in Boots is very realistically done, has all the cat ingredients, and has human clothes (Duh!).

-Hum to yourself the delightful "tadam-tadam" tune written by Henry Mancini, as we study this unusual character.
+Hum to yourself the delightful tune written by Henry Mancini ("tadam-tadam"), as we study this unusual character.

 How to draw a cat?
 Certainly not pink?!